ridiculous/maui-bus/README.md

         should not find routes when origin == destination should respond with a partial when requested via AJAX

-    BusRoute
+    Bus::NodeMap
+      Wailuku
+        should find a bus stop using the node map

+    Bus::Route
       Finders
         should find_between point_a and point_b at current_time
-        should find upcoming stops for a given time (default now) should find next stops for each bus on the route Helpers
+        should find upcoming stops for a given time (default now) Helpers
         class_name should be the instance's class name full_class_name should be instance and parent class name joined w/ underscore transfer_locations should be unique transfer locations as Array

-    BusStop
+    Bus::Stop
       Helpers
         true_location should remove the terms 'across', 'makai', 'parkside' should find upcoming times without params (default now) should find upcoming times with valid params should sort list of times in military format and convert to TimeWithZone should sort list of times for an instance

-    Region
-      Time management with JavaScript
-        should toggle times
-        should filter times by time-frame (morning and evening) should start with appropriate default time-frame

-    Schedule
-      Time management with JavaScript
-        should request bus times asynchronously and add to DOM should toggle times
-        should filter times by time-frame (morning and evening) should start with appropriate default time-frame

-    NodeMap
-      Wailuku
-        should find a bus stop using the node map

     Trip
       Planning a simple trip